syncfusion-content/blazor-docs/blazor/file-manager/flat-data.md

 ## Injected service

-Blazor FileManager can also be populated from a injected service with a help of new events.
+Blazor FileManager can also be populated from an injected service, eliminating the need for HTTP client requests and backend URL configuration.
+This allows you to utilize your required service, such as physical, Amazon, Azure, etc., through the FileManager's action events.

 These events enable you to access essential item details from the event argument.
 Subsequently, update the FileManager component's result data by incorporating the data returned from the injected service.
 Assign this returned data to the Response property of the corresponding event argument.

-To set up a locally injected service, create a new file with the extension `.cs` within the project, include the following GitHub file code in this file, and then proceed to inject the created service into the `program.cs` file.
+To set up a locally injected physical service, create a new file with the extension `.cs` within the project, include the following GitHub file code in this file, and then proceed to inject the created service into the `program.cs` file.

+This will fetch the details of the static folder from the `wwwroot` directory.
+Likewise, you can inject your own service.

 N> [View FileManagerService.cs in GitHub ](https://github.com/SyncfusionExamples/blazor-filemanager-with-flat-data/blob/master/FileManagerService.cs).